15 Marketing metrics to maintain & measure small business growth

 SaaS) this is critical, as reducing churn means more predictable revenue.

-Depending on your business, churn can happen
+Depending on your business, churn can happen for several reasons:

 - A customer ending a subscription they have with you